tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-02-Ins_Intro_to_Monte_Carlo_Simulations.md

   > Imagine 5 trials of flipping a coin 10 times.
 There is a 50% chance of landing on heads and a 50% chance of landing on tails.
 Flipping a coin 10 times for 5 trials may have varying results: 6 heads and 4 tails; 3 heads and 7 tails; 8 heads and 2 tails, etc. Therefore, a Monte Carlo simulation would flip a coin 10 times to determine the resulting combination of heads and tails, and then do that same process of flipping a coin 10 times another `n` number of times to determine the most probable combination of heads and tails if a coin were to be flipped 10 times.

-Ask the students if they have any other examples of Monto Carlo simulations.
+Ask the students if they can think of any other examples of Monto Carlo simulations.
 Be sure to have all the students on the same page before moving on.